ava-labs/avalanchego/tests/fixture/testnet/local/README.md

 by all nodes in the network.
 The C-Chain config will be generated with reasonable defaults if not supplied.
-Each node in the network can override the default by setting an explicit value for `--chain-config-dir` and ensure the cchain C-Chain config file exists at `[chain-config-dir]/C/cchain_config.json`.
+Each node in the network can override the default by setting an explicit value for `--chain-config-dir` and ensuring the cchain C-Chain config file exists at `[chain-config-dir]/C/cchain_config.json`.

 ### Network env

 A shell script that sets the `TESTNETCTL_NETWORK_DIR` env var to the path of the network is stored at `[network-dir]/network.env`.
-Sourcing this file (i.e. `source network.env`) in a shell will configure ginkgo e2e and the `testnetctl` command to implicitly target the network path specified in the env var.
+Sourcing this file (i.e. `source network.env`) in a shell will configure ginkgo e2e and the `testnetctl` cli to target the network path specified in the env var.

 ### Node configuration

-The data dir for a node is ssetby default to `[network-path]/[node id]`.
+The data dir for a node is set by default to `[network-path]/[node-id]`.
 A node can be configured to use a non-default path by explicitly setting the `--data-dir` flag.
-Similarly, the `--genesis-file` and `--chain-config-dir` are set to the default paths for the network by default but can be overridden.

 #### Flags